pu2clr/SI4735/examples/README.md

 The schematic below is the same shown at the main page of this project and shows how you can setup you SI4735 device.

 ![Silicon Labs Schematic](../extras/images/basic_schematic.png)

+## Bandwidth test

+This example is a 9 band SW receiver based on SI4735.
+It shows the selection of the bandwidth of the channel filter for AM reception (in this case SW).
+The choices are: 6, 4, 3, 2, 2.5, 1.8, or 1 (kHz).
+With this resource, you can separate  two stations in adjacent channels.

+__Click [here](https://youtu.be/dN1s3RoXGos) to see a video about this example__.